anchal405/Harit_Setu/README.md

 - **Live Deployment:** [Visit HaritSetu](https://code-for-bharat-git-main-shanti-kumari-gautams-projects.vercel.app/)

 ---
-HaritSetu is a climate-first digital platform that bridges the gap between **farmers** and **eco-conscious buyers** for the responsible exchange of crop residues like straw, husk, and stalks.
+Haritसेतु is a climate-first digital platform that bridges the gap between **farmers** and **eco-conscious buyers** for the responsible exchange of crop residues like straw, husk, and stalks.

 Every year, thousands of tons of crop residues are burned, especially across North India, leading to toxic air pollution.
 HaritSetu offers a smart and sustainable alternative — helping farmers list their residues for sale and buyers to reuse them in industries like biofuel, compost, and packaging.